10 Films To Watch If You Love Joker (2019)

 6. The Man who Laughs (1928) | Director: Paul Leni

 Cited by numerous critics and historians as one of the last great examples of true German Expressionist filmmaking, The Man Who Laughs is not as well-remembered as it must be, excluding the make-up effects.
-An adaptation of Victor Hugo’s novel of the same name, and starring Conrad Veidt as Gwynplaine, Paul Leni’s silent film centers around a clown (Veidt) who is made to become a pawn at the hands of royalty.
+An adaptation of Victor Hugo’s novel of the same name, and starring Conrad Veidt as Gwynplaine, Paul Leni’s silent film centres around a clown (Veidt) who is made to become a pawn at the hands of royalty.

 Todd Philips revealed at the press conference at Venice Film Festival how…” big [an] influence on this movie [had] and the thing that inspired the original creators of Joker was the silent film The Man Who [Laughs] which is really where this started,” adding how “it’s funny because the co-writer Scott Silver emailed me this morning, our first emails back and forth he was saying congratulations, this is exciting, and he sent me our first emails back and forth and I was reading them, and it was all about The Man who [Laughs].”
 Leni’s film was most certainly an early glimpse into the pain and horror and eventual cruelty that lay at the heart of clowndom.